LocatedInSpace/ChittyChat/README.md

 The program may also crash arbitrarily upon resizing.

 Long messages of text (multiline) become a little weird when scrolling, as they are treated as a single row still by termui - we've rewritten the rendering logic for list to attempt to remedy this, but it might fail for cases we haven't thought of.
+The chat will also feel slightly jittery with multiline messages, we decided to accept the "solution" we came up with, since the goal of the assignment wasn't UI :)